srexi/purecounterjs/README.md

     decimals: 0, // How many decimal places to show. [uint]
     legacy: true, // If this is true it will use the scroll event listener on browsers
     filesizing: false, // This will enable/disable File Size format [boolean]
     currency: false, // This will enable/disable Currency format.
-Use it for set the symbol too [boolean|char|string]
+Use it, and then set the symbol -> [boolean|char|string]
     formater: "us-US", // Number toLocaleString locale/formater, by default is "en-US" [string|boolean:false]
     separator: false, // This will enable/disable comma separator for thousands.
 Use it for set the symbol too [boolean|char|string]
 });